huyle84/huyle84.github.io/aboutme.md

 ---
 ## Research Interest
-My research interest is on Post-quantum (Lattice-based) Cryptography and Apllied Cryptography
+My research interest is on Post-quantum (Lattice-based) Cryptography and Applied Cryptography

 ---
 ## Education